jcoglan/canopy/site/langs/javascript.md

     grammar Words
       root  <-  first:"foo" second:"bar" <Extension>

-To use this parse, you must pass in an object containing implementations of the named types via the `types` option.
+To use this parser, you must pass in an object containing implementations of the named types via the `types` option.
 Each defined type contains the methods that will be added to the nodes.